shibampokerail/MLResearchATSU/TODO/readme.md

 # Week 1: Data Preparation

 ## Day 1: Understand the Basics
-**Goal**: Familiarize yourself with the project requirements and tools.
+**whattodo**: Familiarize yourself with the project requirements and tools.

 1. **Install Python**:
    - Follow this tutorial: [How to Install Python](https://www.youtube.com/watch?v=nhv82tvFfkM)